2017–18 Bangladesh Premier League final

-The 2017 Bangladesh Premier League Final was a day/night Twenty20 cricket match played between the Dhaka Dynamites and the Rangpur Riders on 12 December 2017 at the Sher-e-Bangla National Cricket Stadium, Dhaka to determine the winner of the 2017–18 Bangladesh Premier League, a professional Twenty20 cricket league in Bangladesh.
+The 2017 Bangladesh Premier League Final was a day/night Twenty20 cricket match played between the Dhaka Dynamites and the Rangpur Riders on 12 December 2017 at the Sher-e-Bangla National Cricket Stadium, Dhaka.
+The match was to determine the winner of the 2017–18 Bangladesh Premier League, a professional Twenty20 cricket league in Bangladesh.
 It ended as Rangpur Riders defeating Dhaka Dynamites by 57 runs.

 Route to final

 Dhaka was placed second on the league table with 15 points, though Rangpur was ranked fourth in the league stage with 12 points, as per NRR.
 Dhaka won 7 of their league stage matches, lost 4 and 1 resulted in no result due to rain.
 On the other hand, Rangpur both won and lost 6 matches.
-Dhaka won the qualifier 1 match and grabbed the final.
+Dhaka won the qualifier 1 match and reached the final.
 Barisal won the eliminator and qualifier 2 one after one, booking their place in the final.